 - Marinate, but keep it short - Skirt steak only needs 15-30 minutes, up to 4 hours max, to soak up the marinade.
 Its loose fibers make it absorb marinades easily, but too much time (especially overnight) can leave it falling apart and mealy.
 Trust me, less is more here!

-- Chimichurri loves a head start - Make it ahead if you can—the flavors get better with time and it keeps for two weeks in the fridge.
-No time?
-Fresh chimichurri is still amazing!
+- Chimichurri loves a head start - Make it ahead if you can!

 - I grew up eating churrasco steak with black beans and rice, maduros, and tostones.
 This is a South Florida kind of thing, where the cultures of different Latin American and Hispanic countries are often blended together.